-If you’ve been asking the question: “do I really need a crown?”, you have probably talked to a few friends, a couple of dentists, researched online, and are left with as many questions as when you started, maybe even more.
-So let’s take a look at a few things which should give you more clarity on the steps to understand whether you need a crown or not.
+If you’ve been asking the question: “Do I Really Need a Crown?”, you have probably talked to a few friends, a couple of dentists, researched online, and are left with as many questions as when you started, maybe even more.
+So let’s take a look at a few things which should give you more clarity on the steps to understand whether you need a dental crown or not.

 There are many reasons why you could need a crown, here are the three main reasons:

-– A crown can also be used for aesthetics reason.
+– A dental crown can also be used for aesthetics reasons.
 You or your dentist may decide on a crown for that reason.

-Porcelain Onlays: Porcelain onlays are a safer approach, preserving more of your natural tooth structure, which in the end leads to a healthier mouth.
-The porcelain onlay is bonded to the enamel keeping the tooth fracture proof, while preserving most of the enamel.
-Only 2% of dentists in the US perform this procedure regularly (according to a recent study of the ADA).
-This procedure requires a high level of skills and takes more work and time, but when performed by the right dentist, it can be a great alternative to getting a crown.
+1. Porcelain Onlays: Porcelain onlays are a safer approach, preserving more of your natural tooth structure, which in the end leads to a healthier mouth.
+The porcelain onlay is bonded to your natural tooth’s enamel, helping it avoid fracture, while preserving most of the enamel.
+Only 2% of dentists in the US perform this procedure regularly, according to a recent study of the ADA.
+This procedure requires a high level of skills and takes more work and time, but when performed by the right dentist, it can be a great alternative to getting a dental crown.

-Rohrer Cosmetic Restorative Dentistry has been offering dental crowns to patients from Boca Raton and Delray Beach for more than 25 years.
-Drs Joy & Tom Rohrer were trained at the Pankey Institute.
-They will be able to assist you in the determination of whether you need a crown or not, or if an alternative to a crown is best for your particular situation.
+Rohrer Dental Wellness Center has been offering dental crowns to patients from Boca Raton, Boynton Beach and Delray Beach for more than 25 years.
+If you need assistance in determining whether you need a crown or not, feel free to email or call us at